grassroot-software/grassroot_curriculum/ruby/automated_testing/rspec_part_two_code_sharing.md

 Before hooks run **before** the tests are executed.
 We could put any code we wished into them, but they are best used to share the same arrange phase and on some occasions the same act phase code between multiple tests.

-To see this in action, create a new file in the lib directory of your `odin_rspec` project named `user.rb` and paste the following code into it:
+To see this in action, create a new file in the lib directory of your `grassroot_rspec` project named `user.rb` and paste the following code into it:

 ~~~ruby
 # lib/user.rb